Skip to content

 Your Choice Prompt

-Drop Your Choice Here 1. ionic bond
+Drop Your Choice Here 1. polar covalent聽bond

-Drop Your Choice Here 2. hydrogen bond
+Drop Your Choice Here 2. non-polar covalent bond

-Drop Your Choice Here 3. non-polar covalent bond
+Drop Your Choice Here 3. hydrogen bond

-Drop Your Choice Here 4. polar covalent聽bond
+Drop Your Choice Here 4. ionic bond

 Drag one of the choices below:

-• C. C = C (in ethylene, C2H4)
+• C. C - C (in ethane, C2H6)

 Types of Macromolecules (Reduced Set)